Carmen Planas: Formative years

 Carmen Planas was born on March 23, 1914, in Tondo, Manila, to Illuminado Planas and Concepcion Lim.
 Her siblings include attorney Charito Lim Planas (a former vice mayor of Quezon City), socialite Adela Planas-Paterno (former Miss Visayas), and businessman Severino L. Planas.
-She was a consistent class valedictorian from grade school through college.

 At Zaragosa Elementary School, she was top pupil in her fourth grade.
+She was class valedictorian in grade school.
 In the seventh grade, she transferred to Collegia de Sta.
 Rosa where she was also a top student.
 She attended high school at the Holy Ghost College (now known as the Holy Spirit College).

 She enrolled in the prelaw course at the University of the Philippines, where she became a scholar.
 Her oratical and debating ability and zeal earned her gold medals in the U.P.
 College of Law.

 Once her debating ability was tested on the issue of women suffrage.
 She was assigned to take the affirmative side, and advocated it brilliantly.
 Then she was assigned to argue the negative side on the same issue, she defended it with even more convincing eloquence.
 This display of rare talent earned her two medals.
 She also won the Spanish declamation contest.

 Political career

 During the height of the Cuervo-Barredo case, Planas made an eloquent and impassioned speech in front of a youth rally, criticizing Commonwealth President Manuel Quezon's interference in the judiciary.
 The following day she appeared on the front pages of the metropolitan papers with the headline "U.P.
 COED ATTACKS QUEZON."
-She was summoned by Malacañang and asked why she lambasted the president.
+She was summoned to Malacañang and asked why she lambasted the president.
 She replied that she was only criticizing what the president had done.

-After the incident, Wenceslao Vinzons, who was the leader of the Young Philippines Party, nominated her to be their party candidate for the city council of Manila.
-Later, she became the first woman elected to the city council.
+After the incident, Wenceslao Vinzons, who was the leader of the Young Philippines Party, nominated her to be their party candidate for the then municipal board of Manila (now Manila City Council).
+Later, she became the first woman elected to the municipal board.
+Planas was nicknamed "Manila's Darling" and "Manila's Sweetheart" by her peers.

-Planas was nicknamed "Manila's Darling" and "Manila's Sweetheart" by her constituents.
-This was due to an incident when she was hurrying out of the office to an appointment, bypassing a reporter who had been hoping to interview her.
-The reporter jokingly asked if she was on her way to a date.
-Without missing a beat, she replied that her date was with the City of Manila.